Reflections on the Origins Chapter 1 (Urdu)

-Book Review: Reflections on the Origins in the Post COVID-19 World
+Reflections on the Origins (Complete Book in English)

 Book: Reflections on the Origins in the Post-COVID-19 World

 Author: Salman Ahmed Shaikh

 Publisher: Islamic Economics Project

 Reviewer: Zubair Naseem

 Why am I in this world?
 What is the purpose of life?
 These types of questions can come to anybody’s mind frequently in some challenging phases of life (like in the COVID-19 era) or less frequently in normal days of life.
 Such questions can be answered in mainly two ways.
 One of them is to discuss these questions through the lens of faith and divine knowledge given by the Qur’an and Sunnah, which have clear answers about existential questions.
 The second way is to discuss these questions with the help of Science, Philosophy, and other contemporary areas of knowledge, which are more popular and effective for the people who are well educated in these disciplines with contemporary education.
 This second style of writing in the Islamic literature proved effective in the case of Syed Abul Ala Maududi, who had a vast influence on people who had received secular education.
 In this spirit, the book under review discusses the existential questions with the help of many contemporary disciplines of knowledge.